atannir/autonomous_rc/README.md

 Create car object to facilitate and isolate functions that should be agnostic to the functioning of our input and neural network.
 This will also help with configuration between cars.

 Docker for getting up and running on a new installation.
+(Add TensorFlow, Keras, OpenCV, etc.)

 Determine timings for constant speeds, acceleration, and turning radius.